 The park hosts more than 240 species of trees,140 orchids, and more than 1000 plants for example the giant lobelia of these many plants and trees 250 are Albertine endemic species with in the park there are swamp areas with different vegetation.
 Mammals can be spotted here which include mangoose, Congo clawless otter, genet, civet, bushbuck, duikers, golden cats, leopards are still around although they are rarely seen, primates like vervet monkeys, blue monkeys, grey checked mangabey, dents monkey, l’hoest monkey is the most commonly spotted.

-The canopy walkway with in the park is superb with excellent views of the park and amazing it is constructed on the Igishigishigi trail and leaves 1 km from uwinka center leading through a 200m suspended between the giant trees.
+The canopy walkway with in the park is superb with excellent views of the park and amazing it is constructed on the Igishigishigi trail and leaves 1 km from Uwinka Visitor Center leading through a 200m suspended between the giant trees.
 You will have a chance to see what is beneath the park ground and the top most canopy.
-There are trails with in the park that enable tour with in the park and hikes for example the Bigugu trail, Congo-Nile divide trail, source of the Nile walks, karamba trail, muzimu trail guided walks start from the uwinka visitor center following a booking.
+There are trails with in the park that enable tour with in the park and hikes for example the Bigugu trail, Congo Nile Trail, source of the Nile walks, Karamba trail, muzimu trail guided walks start from the Uwinka Visitor Center following a booking.

-The visitor center uwnika is a great place to begin exploration, there are a number of waterfalls, excellent forest walks lasting for 1-8 hours and 3-4day overnight hike.
+Uwinka Visitor Center is a great place to begin exploration, there are a number of waterfalls, excellent forest walks lasting for 1-8 hours and 3-4 day overnight hike.
 Cultural tourism is also practiced besides the park, the village offers local food tasting, nature hikes, basket weaving, witness local wedding setups, local hand crafts among others.

-It’s advisable to carry boots, insect repellants, water proof covers for phones and cameras, long sleeved shirts and trousers for safety measures.
+It’s advisable to carry boots, insect repellents, water proof covers for phones and cameras, long sleeved shirts and trousers for safety measures.